 val stdUser = scenario("Standard User") val admUser = scenario("Admin User") val advUser = scenario("Advanced User") setUp( stdUser.inject(atOnceUsers(2000)), admUser.inject(nothingFor(60 seconds), rampUsers(5) over (400 seconds)), advUser.inject(rampUsers(500) over (200 seconds)) )

-Each virtual user will have it's own session.
+Each virtual user will have their own session.
 It may be noted that the sessions are the main messages which will go down the scenario workflow.
-A session is nothing but a place holder, where data can be captured, tested or injected.
+A session is nothing but a placeholder, where data can be captured, tested, or injected.

 Therefore, it is seen that Gatling is a response processor that snapshots some parts of the response and verifies that it meets the given conditions.
-Example, when sending an HTTP request, we may expect that there may be a HTTP redirection also.
+For example, when sending an HTTP request, we may expect that there may be an HTTP redirection also.
 So, Gatling will use Check to see whether the status of that redirected response is also a 30x code.

-This is a procedure which will define acceptance criteria based on the Gatling Statistics.
-It will return a error status, if a Gatling failure is sensed.
+This is a procedure that will define acceptance criteria based on the Gatling Statistics.
+It will return an error status if a Gatling failure is sensed.

 Gatling Reports are generally, automatically created after the simulation is completed.
 It consists of HTML files, as therefore can be view directly as a web page anywhere.